 global_service_event_handler=notify-service-by-stomp

-Change mq.example.com to be the hostname of your message broker, and /topic/foo.bar.baz.quux to be the topic or queue that you’d like notifications to be sent to.
-Restart Nagios and you should start receiving notifications on that queue or topic.
+Change mq.example.com to the hostname of your message broker, and /topic/foo.bar.baz.quux to whatever topic or queue you want notifications sent to.
+Restart Nagios and events should start flowing.

-Here’s a simple stompcat tool in case you don’t have one handy:
+Here's a quick stompcat tool in case you don't have one handy:

 #! /usr/bin/env ruby